top of page

 Task-Flow_Existing-Measurement-markup.jp

-Existing task flow: Users performing a wound measurement (Problem areas highlighted in red text).
+Existing task flow: Users performing a wound measurement.

 SkinVision-affinity-map-2x2-matrix.jpg